juancumbeq/platzi-react-with-vite-tailwind/README.md

 }
 ```

 You're chaining several operations to display the products from the latest order in the shopping cart.
-Below is an explanation of the potential issues or pitfalls in this line:
+Below there is an explanation of the potential issues or pitfalls in this line:

 #### 1. **Usage of the Optional Chaining Operator (`?.`)**